hdShang/arxiv-daily/docs/cs-CL/2025-09-30/papers/250925813v1-robiologydatachoiceqa-a-romanian-dataset-for-improving-biology-under.md

 ---
 layout: default
-title: RoBiologyDataChoiceQA: A Romanian Dataset for improving Biology understanding of Large Language Models
+title: "RoBiologyDataChoiceQA: A Romanian Dataset for improving Biology understanding of Large Language Models"
 ---

 # RoBiologyDataChoiceQA: A Romanian Dataset for improving Biology understanding of Large Language Models